 We never took any of the hiking or biking trails, but stayed pretty much to the road that goes around The Monument, which is called Rim Rock Drive.
-The Drive is about 23 miles all the way around and it is packed with things to see.
+The Drive is about 23 miles all the way around and it is packed with amazing sights.

 There are several “pull outs” along the way if someone just wants to get out of their vehicle and look out across the vast Independence Valley below, or take pictures.

 All along the way there are amazing views featuring spires and domes several thousand feet high as well as sheer-walled canyons and cliffs with natural rock sculptures everywhere.
 The rock layers that have been carved by erosion over time are obvious in almost every rock formation -- and there are many rock formations.